Fascinating Facts From August 1940

-Best Picture and Best Black & White Cinematography Oscars went to Rebecca, a David Selznick production that was also directed by Alfred Hitchcock.
+Best Picture and Best Black & White Cinematography Oscars went to Director Alfred Hitchcock’s other Oscar contender Rebecca, a David Selznick production.

 The other four unsuccessful Oscar nominations for Foreign Correspondent were Best Original Screenplay (won by Preston Sturges, for The Great McGinty), Best Supporting Actor (Albert Bassermann) won by Walter Brennan in The Westerner), Best Black & White Art Direction won by Pride and Prejudice, and Best Special Effects, which went to Thief of Bagdad.

 Eagle Attack – Phase 3 of the Battle of Britain